n8chur/Routing/README.md

 Routing also works great for handling notifications and application shortcuts which need to route a user to a particular view in the application.

 [AUTRouter's handleURL command](AUTRouter/AUTRouter.h) is executed with a `RACTwoTuple<NSURL *, id> *` where the second value is a context object.
-We coould, for example, pass an object that has been deserialized from a notification payload (we suggest using [AUTUserNotifications](https://github.com/Automatic/AUTUserNotifications)) as a "context" object which will be available in any route handlers registered:
+We could, for example, pass an object that has been deserialized from a notification payload (we suggest using [AUTUserNotifications](https://github.com/Automatic/AUTUserNotifications)) as a "context" object which will be available in any route handlers registered:
 ```objective-c
 /// An example push notification object.
 @interface Notification